3 FAM 3600

 a.
 The administrative responsibilities and internal procedures described in this subchapter apply to Foreign Service and to Civil Service employees of the Department of State eligible under 5 CFR Part 890.

 b.
 These regulations address only certain aspects of the Federal Employees Health Benefits (FEHB) Program.
-More comprehensive information is available through the authorities referred to in 3 FAM 3611.
+More comprehensive information is available through the authorities in 3 FAM 3611.

 3 FAM 3613 RESPONSIBILITIES